stazay/excel_extractor/README.md

 ````
 ____

-write_df_to_excel_workbook() - THIS FUNCTION IS USED TO TRANSFER YOUR DATABASE BACK INTO MICROSOFT EXCEL
+write_df_to_excel_workbook() - THIS FUNCTION IS USED TO TRANSFER YOUR DATABASE BACK INTO MICROSOFT EXCEL.
 ````
 write_df_to_excel_workbook(df, workbook, print_statements)
 df                -- the dataframe being extracted from